hlovatt/Concurrency-Utilities/README.md

     }

 The threads will block until the other has finished because they are sharing `lock`.

+`get` and `set` can be used to ensure visibility accross threads (`volatile` keyword in other C like languages), e.g.:

+    let volatile = Atomic<T>(initialValue)
+    …
+    // In thread 1
+    volatile.value = … // Write to volatile.
+    …
+    // In thread 2
+    let value = volatile.value // Read from volatile.

+Thread 2 will see the changes made by thread 1.

 `Atomic` is a class and therefore instances would normally be declared using `let` (which can seem odd since they obviously mutate!).